Position: Tensor Networks are a Valuable Asset for Green AI: Essentials of Tensor Networks for Green AI

 where $R_1,R_2,R_3,R_4$ denote the ranks of the TT-cores and by definition $R_1= R_4=1$.
-Figure \ref{fig:TDs} shows a graphical depiction of the CP, Tucker, and TT decomposition for a three-dimensional tensor.
-Connected edges are indices that are being summed over and the number of free edges corresponds to the dimensionality of the tensor.
+Figure \ref{fig:TDs} shows a diagram depicting the CP, Tucker, and TT decomposition for the case of a third-order tensor.
+Connected edges are indices being summed over, whereas the number of free edges corresponds to the order of the tensor.